Download English PDF, 2.7MB, PDF

 - You will lie on your side.

-- A small ultrasound probe will be placed in
+- A small ultrasound probe will be placed in the rectum.

 - Local anaesthetic will be injected near the prostate through the transrectal probe.